 Excerpt from: Estelle Shohet Brettman, Vaults of Memory: The Roman Jewish Catacombs and their Context in the Ancient Mediterranean World, ed.
 Amy K. Hirschfeld, Florence Wolsky, & Jessica Dello Russo.
 Boston: International Catacomb Society, 1991-2017.

-Frey recorded other finds at Ostia indicating a Jewish presence: an amulet which bore Solomon's name on one side and a five-branched lampstand on the other, and a a terra cotta lamp impressed with a menorah.
-In the southern region of ancient Ostia, the inscription of Plotius Fortunatus was discovered in 1969.
-This epitaph is especially noteworthy since it provides evidence of the title of archisynagogos in Ostia.
+Frey records other finds at Ostia indicating a Jewish presence there, specifically an amulet which bore Solomon's name on one side and a five-branched lamp-stand on the other, and a a terra cotta lamp impressed with a menorah (in succeeding decades, other specimens would be found) (Frey, "Inscriptions juives inédites," p.
+89, n.
+1: Frey also says this was the first artifact with Jewish markers documented in situ in Ostia).
+In the southern region of ancient Ostia, the inscription of one Plotius Fortunatus was discovered in 1969 (JIWE 1.14, pp. 25-28, pl.
+7; M. Floriani Squarciapino, "Plotius Fortunatus archisynagogos," La Rassegna Mensile di Israele 36 (1970), pp. 183-191).
+This epitaph is noteworthy since it provides evidence of the title of archisynagogos in Ostia.